ash-project/igniter/README.md

 ## Patterns

 Mix tasks built with igniter are both individually callable, _and_ composable.
-This means that tasks can call eachother, and also end users can create and customize their own generators composing existing tasks.
+This means that tasks can call each other, and also end users can create and customize their own generators composing existing tasks.

 ### Installers